Associate in Arts in Hawaiian Studies

 Diversification Requirements (18 credits)

-Natural Sciences (DB, DP, DY)
+Natural Sciences (DY)

 Social Sciences (DS)